-The Company is currently evaluating the impact of these amendments on its consolidated financial statements.
+The Company expects the adoption of this amendment will have no material impact on its consolidated financial statements.

 - iii.
 In May 2020, the IASB issued amendments to IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" regarding costs a company should include as the cost of fulfilling a contract when assessing whether a contract is onerous.
 These amendments: - specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'; and - state that costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour or materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).